DistributedProofreaders/guiguts-py/README.md

 1. Install Python & Poetry, clone the repo and create a virtual environment, using the OS-specific instructions below.
-2. In the cloned GG2 directory, install the GG2 python dependencies in the virtual environment.
+2. After following the OS-specific instructions, in the cloned GG2 directory, install the GG2 python dependencies in the virtual environment.
 This will install GG2 as an editable package that you can develop and run directly.
    ```bash
    poetry install
    ```